Debutant Lovlina Borgohain makes QFs of Olympic boxing | Sports-Games

 The 23-year-old showed great poise in a tense contest to triumph by the thinnest of margins.
 She claimed all three rounds on split points.

-The 35-year-old Abetz was the first German woman to qualify for a boxing event at the Olympics and also a two-time world championship bronze medallist and a former European champion.
+The 35-year-old Apetz was the first German woman to qualify for a boxing event at the Olympics.
+She is a two-time world championship bronze medallist, a former European champion, and is pursuing a Ph.D. in neuroscience.

+''There was no point in being too offensive, Lovlina was smart enough to keep the score ticking by hitting on the counter-attack,'' national women's coach Mohammed Ali Qamar told PTI.

 Chen was also a silver-medallist at the 2019 Asian Championships and defeated Italy's Angela Carini 3-2 in her pre-quarterfinal bout.